Skip to main content

 ...

-The returned array must have a float32 data type.
+The returned ndarray must have a float32 data type.

-The returned array must either be a 1D array with shape (F,) for single channel audio; or a 2D array with shape (C,F) where C is the channel count.
+The returned ndarray must either be a 1D array with shape (F,) for single channel audio; or a 2D array with shape (F,C) where C is the channel count (interleaved).

 4